 When?
-4th January 2021 - 27th August 2021
+4th January 2022 - 26th August 2022

 What time?
 Students will attend placement for 30 hours each week according to a timetable agreed with the Training Establishment.
-The hours of attendance must be of "University character", i.e. between 8 am and 6 pm on weekdays.
+The hours of attendance must be of 'University character', i.e. between 8 am and 6 pm on weekdays.
 In addition, the agreed timetable should facilitate the student having at least one half-day each week (of no less than four hours, between 8 am and 6 pm on weekdays) to allow for uninterrupted time to complete academic work.

-Lunch break: Students must be provided with appropriate breaks in accordance with legislation.
-This time is not counted as part of their 30 hours placement per week.
+Lunch break: Students must be provided with appropriate breaks in accordance with legislation, and this time is not counted as part of their 30 hours placement per week.

 Bank holidays: APPEL placement is not scheduled on bank holidays.
-Students are required to complete 23 hours in the week of a bank holiday.
+The student is required to complete 22.5 hours on the week of the bank holiday (or 15 hours in the week with two bank holidays in March).

-The following reading/study weeks and holidays have been scheduled.
-Students will not be attending placements on these dates:
+The following reading/study weeks and holidays have been scheduled, and students will not be attending placements on these dates: